dannyleewalasek/DSS/README.md

 ## About The Project

-A small university project implementing a Naive Bayes model and training the model to predict the likelihood of fraudulant insurance claims based on multiple features.
+An implementation of the multi-feature Naive Bayes model and training the model to predict the likelihood of fraudulant insurance claims based on multiple features.
 As well as calculating accuracy using confusion matrix and outputting visuals.